Have you ever wondered how some websites get the beautiful yellow stars and review count next to their web link in the Google search result?

 So, here is a step-by-step explanation of how to get the schema code for displaying rich snippet in Google search results:

-- Step 1: Log in to your EmbedReviews account and navigate to Reviews Feed (if you still don’t have one, click here to register)
+- Step 1: Log in to your EmbedReviews account and navigate to Reviews Feed (if you still don’t have an account, click here to register)

 - Step 2: Create new feed by clicking the ‘Create new’ button